12 Best Back And Shoulder Workout For Upper Body Strength

 5. Lower your shoulder back into the start position and then repeat.

-Summary: The dumbbell shrug is an effective back and shoulder exercise for building traps, as it puts maximum tension on the muscle at the top of the movement.
+Summary: The dumbbell shrug is an effective dumbbell back workout for building traps, as it puts maximum tension on the muscle at the top of the movement.
 Moreover, this exercise doesn’t need a lot of weight to provide the muscles a good workout.

 dumbbell shrugs